starknet-io/starknet.js/www/docs/guides/estimate_fees.md

 # Estimate fees

-By default, all non free Starknet commands (declare, deploy, invoke) work without any limitation of cost.
+By default, all nonfree Starknet commands (declare, deploy, invoke) work without any limitation of cost.

-Nevertheless, you might want to inform the DAPP user of the cost of the incoming transaction before proceeding, and request its validation.
+Nevertheless, you might want to inform the DAPP user of the cost of the incoming transaction before proceeding and requesting its validation.

 Starknet.js proposes several functions to estimate the fees: